webNeat/lumen-generators/README.md

 //...
 ```

-- **--has-one**, **--has-many** and **--belongs-to**: the relationships of the model following the syntax `relation1:model1,relation2:model2,...`.
+- **--has-one**, **--has-many**, **--belongs-to** and **--belongs-to-many**: the relationships of the model following the syntax `relation1:model1,relation2:model2,...`.
 If the `model` is missing, it will be deducted from the relation's name.
 If the `model` is given without a namespace, it will be considered having the same namespace as the model being generated.

 ```
-php artisan wn:model Task --has-many=accounts --belongs-to="owner:App\User" --has-one=number:Phone --path=tests/tmp
+php artisan wn:model Task --has-many=accounts --belongs-to="owner:App\User" --has-one=number:Phone belongs-to-many=tags --path=tests/tmp
 ```
 gives: